Rbb93/TFM/README.md

 # TFM – Analysis of Content Diversity in News Recommendation Systems

-This repository contains the code and experiments developed for my **Master’s Thesis (TFM)**, focused on the **analysis of ideological diversity, sentiment, and polarization in news recommendation systems**.
+This repository contains the code and experiments developed for my **Master’s Thesis (TFM)**, focused on the **analysis of diversity metrics in news recommendation systems**.

 The project studies how modern recommender models distribute political content and how this affects **diversity of exposure** and **user influence**, combining entropy-based measures with sentiment-aware metrics.